BOLIB: Bilevel Optimization LIBrary of test problems: Description of the library

-This section mainly describes inputs and outputs of each example, and also lists all 124 examples, together with their true or known best solutions and the corresponding references.
+This section describes the structure of the library, while focusing on the inputs and outputs of each example, as well as the list of all examples together with their true or best known solutions and corresponding references.
 Before we proceed, note that each \texttt{m-file} contains information about the corresponding example, which include the first and second order derivatives of the input functions.
 For the upper-level objective function $F: \mathbb{R}^{n_x}\times \mathbb{R}^{n_y} \rightarrow \mathbb{R} $, these derivatives are defined as follows